 When the LS switch is turned on, the current going through it is also sensed and monitored.
-The LS switch is be turned OFF at the end of a switching cycle if its current is above the LS current limit ILS-LIMIT.
-The LS switch is kept ON so that inductor current keeps ramping down, until the inductor current ramps below I{LS-LIMIT}.
-The LS switch is then turned OFF, and the HS switch is turned on after a dead time.
-If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup-currentprotection mode is activated.
-In hiccup mode, the regulator is shut down and kept off for 5.5 ms typically before the LM46002-Q1 tries to start again.
-If overcurrent or short-circuit fault condition still exist, hiccup repeats until the fault condition is removed.
-Hiccup mode reduces power dissipation under severe overcurrent conditions, prevents overheating and potential damage to the device.
+The LS switch will not be turned OFF at the end of a switching cycle if its current is above the LS current limit I{LS-LIMIT}.
+The LS switch will be kept ON so that inductor current keeps ramping down, until the inductor current ramps below I{LS-LIMIT}.
+Then the LS switch will be turned OFF and the HS switch will be turned on after a dead time.
+If the current of the LS switch is higher than the LS current limit for 32 consecutive cycles and the power-good flag is low, hiccup current protection mode will be activated.
+In hiccup mode, the regulator will be shutdown and kept off for 5.5 ms typically before the LM43600 tries to start again.
+If over-current or short-circuit fault condition still exist, hiccup will repeat until the fault condition is removed.
+Hiccup mode reduces power dissipation under severe over-current conditions, prevents over heating and potential damage to the device.

 Hiccup is only activated when power-good flag is low.
-Under non-severe overcurrent conditions when V{OLIT} has not fallen outside of the PGOOD tolerance band, the LM46002-Q1 reduces the switching frequency and keeps the inductor current valley clamped at the LS current limit level.
-This operation mode allows slight overcurrent operation during load transients without tripping hiccup.
+Under non-severe overcurrent conditions when V{OUT} has not fallen outside of the PGOOD tolerance band, the LM43600 will reduce the switching frequency and keep the inductor current valley clamped at the LS current limit level.
+This operation mode allows slight over current operation during load transients without tripping hiccup.
 If the power-good flag becomes low, hiccup operation starts after LS current limit is tripped 32 consecutive cycles.

-7.3.13 Thermal Shutdown
+8.3.13 Thermal Shutdown

 Thermal shutdown is a built-in self protection to limit junction temperature and prevent damages due to over heating.
 Thermal shutdown turns off the device when the junction temperature exceeds 160°C typically to prevent further power dissipation and temperature rise.
 Junction temperature will reduce after thermal shutdown.
-The LM46002-Q1 attempts to restart when the junction temperature drops to 150°C.
+The LM43600 will attempt to restart when the junction temperature drops to 150°C.

-7.4 Device Functional Modes
+8.4 Device Functional Modes

-7.4.1 Shutdown Mode
+8.4.1 Shutdown Mode

-The EN pin provides electrical ON and OFF control for the LM46002-Q1.
+The EN pin provides electrical ON and OFF control for the LM43600.
 When V{EN} is below 0.4 V, the device is in shutdown mode.
 Both the internal LDO and the switching regulator are off.
-In shutdown mode the quiescent current drops to 2.3 μ A typically with V{IN} = 24 V. The LM46002-Q1 also employs UVLO protection.
+In shutdown mode the quiescent current drops to 2.3 μ A typically with V{IN} = 24 V. The LM43600 also employs undervoltage lockout protection.
 If V{CC} voltage is below the UVLO level, the output of the regulator is turned off.

-7.4.2 Stand-by Mode
+8.4.2 Stand-by Mode

 The internal LDO has a lower enable threshold than the regulator.
-When V{EN} is above 1.2 V and below the precision-enable falling threshold (1.8 V typically), the internal LDO regulates the V{CC} voltage at 3.2 V. The precision-enable circuitry is turned on once V{CC} is above the UVLO threshold.
+When V{EN} is above 1.2 V and below the precision enable falling threshold (1.8 V typically), the internal LDO regulates the V{CC} voltage at 3.2 V. The precision enable circuitry is turned on once V{CC} is above the UVLO threshold.
 The switching action and voltage regulation are not enabled unless V{EN} rises above the precision enable threshold (2.1 V typically).

-7.4.3 Active Mode
+8.4.3 Active Mode

-The LM46002-Q1 is in active mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
-The simplest way to enable the LM46002-Q1 is to connect the EN pin to V{IN} .
-This allows self start-up when the input voltage is in the operation range: 3.5 V to 60 V. See Enable (ENABLE) and VCC, UVLO and BIAS for details on setting these operating levels.
+The LM43600 is in active mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
+The simplest way to enable the LM43600 is to connect the EN pin to V{IN} .
+This allows self start-up of the LM43600 when the input voltage is in the operation range: 3.5 V to 60 V. See Enable (ENABLE) and VCC, UVLO and BIAS for details on setting these operating levels.

-In active mode, depending on the load current, the LM46002-Q1 is in one of four modes:
+In active mode, depending on the load current, the LM43600 will be in one of four modes: